atata-framework/atata-configuration-json/README.md

   "aggregateAssertionExceptionType": "string", // Replaces Atata.AggregateAssertionException type with custom type, e.g.: "MyApp.AggregateAssertionException, MyApp.Library".
   "aggregateAssertionStrategyType": "string", // Sets the type name of the aggregate assertion strategy.
 The type should implement IAggregateAssertionStrategy.
   "warningReportStrategyType": "string", // Sets the type name of the strategy for warning assertion reporting.
 The type should implement IWarningReportStrategy.
+  "assertionFailureReportStrategyType": "string", // Sets the type name of the strategy for assertion failure reporting.
+The type should implement IAssertionFailureReportStrategy.

   "domTestIdAttributeName": "data-testid",
   "domTestIdAttributeDefaultCase": "kebab",